 Once a year, the Goethe-Institut awards the Goethe Medal, an official decoration of the Federal Republic of Germany.
 This medal honours luminaries who have performed outstanding service for the German language and for international cultural relations.

 The candidates for the Goethe Medal are nominated every year by the Goethe-Instituts abroad in close collaboration with Germany’s diplomatic representation offices.
 The Goethe Medal Conferment Commission, consisting of persons from the fields of science, the arts and culture, pre-selects the awardees who must then be confirmed by the Board of Trustees.
-The chairperson of the Goethe Medal Conferment Commission is the cultural scientist and vice president of the Goethe-Institut Christina von Braun.
+The chair of the Goethe Medal Conferment Commission is the cultural scientist and Vice President of the Goethe-Institut Christina von Braun.

-Since it was first awarded in 1955, a total of 344 figures from 65 countries have been honoured.
-The awardees have included Daniel Barenboim, Pierre Bourdieu, David Cornwell AKA John le Carré, Sir Ernst Gombrich, Lars Gustafsson, Ágnes Heller, Petros Markaris, Sir Karl Raimund Popper, Jorge Semprún, Robert Wilson, Neil MacGregor, Helen Wolff and Yurii Andrukhovych.
+Since it was first awarded in 1955, a total of 347 people from 65 countries have been honoured.
+The awardees have included Daniel Barenboim, Pierre Bourdieu, David Cornwell AKA John le Carré, Sir Ernst Gombrich, Lars Gustafsson, Ágnes Heller, Petros Markaris, Sir Karl Raimund Popper, Jorge Semprún, Robert Wilson, Neil MacGregor, Helen Wolff and Irina Shcherbakova.